xMoogle/Desafio-tunts/README.md

     node .

- your worksheet should be updated at this point.
+ your worksheet should already updated at this point.